Student and instructor framing in upper-division physics: Methodology

 \section{Methodology}

 In this study, we seek to understand students' and instructor's framing in real classroom settings.
 Research studies on epistemological framing often use video as the primary source of data due to its ability to capture rich information about students' behavior and discourse\cite{Bing2009warrants,Irving2013framing,Scherr2009framing}.
-Following the coding scheme developed in prior work\cite{Nguyen2016StuFraming}, we analyzed 50 episodes of problem solving drawn from 30 weeks (about 110 instructional days, excluding exam days) and 440 hours of video.
+Following the coding scheme developed in prior work\cite{Nguyen2016StuFraming}, we analyzed 50 episodes of problem solving drawn from 30 weeks (about 110 instructional days, excluding exam days) and 440 hours of video, in which 3-4 groups were videoed for the whole of every period (save for occasional technology hiccups).
 In addition to the codes for the four frames, we also included a series of codes for ``other'' behavior, which encompasses administrative work like handing in homework or off-topic discourse like socializing.
 This behavior is discussed in section \ref{sec:ocodes}.

 In selecting episodes for analysis, we selected for both a wide range of topics (spanning the whole 15-week course as in Table \ref{tab:distribution}) and multiple groups per topic to increase the breadth and depth of our study.
 We also looked for high quality interactions: ones in which students made substantial progress in problem solving, and where their work is both visible and audible.
-The episodes range from three to 25 minutes in length.
+The episodes range from three to 25 minutes in length, and are exclusively drawn from collaborative problem solving and tutorial activities during class.

 For selected episodes, two researchers independently assigned codes and determined the time spent in each frame.
 The raters were provided with detailed instruction about the code book and coding scheme.
 Three episodes were selected for training purposes and were not included in the data.
 The raters compared beginning and end times and the code assigned to that period of time.
 A difference of $\pm5$ seconds for the beginning or end times was treated as a separate time code.